-Due to the coronavirus pandemic the training will be provided remotely via suitable media applications to maintain momentum with regard to this initiative.
+Due to the pandemic the training will be provided remotely via suitable media applications to maintain momentum with regard to this initiative.

-Concurrently the Fund will obtain an RI report to commence the journey to better understand where the Fund benchmarks across a spectrum of ESG and Carbon foot printing, the key aspects of which will be presented in the July training event.
+Concurrently the Fund will obtain an RI report to commence the journey to better understand where the Fund benchmarks across a spectrum of ESG and carbon foot printing, the key aspects of which was presented at the July training event.

-Update: Further to the Responsible Investment (RI) information day on 15th July 2020 attendees from the Committee and Local Pension Board completed a survey of RI beliefs from which a RI beliefs statement has been drafted and presented to the September meeting of ISC.
+Update: Further to the Responsible Investment (RI) information day on 15th July 2020 attendees from the Pension Fund Committee and Local Pension Board completed a survey of RI beliefs from which a RI beliefs statement was drafted and presented to the September meeting of the ISC.
 The statement and eventual RI policy will be incorporated in the Fund's Investment Strategy Statement when reissued during 2021.

-Key milestones Due for Completion Status

-Production of ESG and Carbon foot-printing May 2020 Green - complete
+Key milestones Production of ESG and Carbon foot-printing Benchmarking report Due for Completion May 2020 Status Completed Deliver responsible Investment Training July 2020 Completed

-benchmarking report

-Deliver responsible Investment Training July 2020 Green - complete

 (Information Day)

-Undertake Responsible Investment beliefs July 2020 Green - complete

-survey

-Develop Responsible Investment Policy August to December Green - on target
+Undertake Responsible Investment beliefs survey July 2020 Completed Develop Responsible Investment Policy August to Dec 2020 Green Incorporate Responsible Investment Policy Into Investment Strategy March 2021 Green Consultation on revised Investment Strategy Apr 2021 to Jun 2021 Green

-2020

-Incorporate Responsible Investment Policy March 2021 Future activity

-into Investment Strategy

-Consultation on revised Investment Strategy April 2021 to June Future activity

-2021

-2.5.5 INV7 - Re-tender collaboratively with ACCESS partners to procure a global custody services provider
+3.5.5 INV7 - Re-tender collaboratively with ACCESS partners to procure a global custody services provider

 Action: The Pension Fund Committee approved in principle the collective procurement of a global custodian, alongside ACCESS partners, in time to transition the Fund's custody arrangements to the chosen provider (if not the existing provider) before the expiry of the Fund's extended contract with Northern Trust.
-Delivery of this activity is firstly, dependent upon collaboration with fellow LGPS funds in the creation of a procurement framework and secondly with ACCESS partners in calling off the new framework.
+Delivery of this activity is firstly, dependent upon collaboration with fellow LGPS Funds in the creation of a procurement framework and secondly with ACCESS partners in calling off the new framework.
 Note the Fund has extended its existing global custody arrangements until 30th September 2021.

-Update: Officers have worked with the wider LGPS Frameworks community, which has been supported by Mercer, to develop a specification for the procurement, which has included market engagement sessions with potential suppliers to refine requirements
+Update: Officers have worked with the wider National LGPS Frameworks community, which has been supported by Mercer, to develop a specification for the procurement, which has included market engagement sessions with potential suppliers to refine requirements.

-Key milestones Due for Completion Status

-Work with other LGPS funds to create a April 20 to January 21 Green - ongoing
+Key milestones Work with other LGPS funds to create a framework Due for Completion April 20 to January 21 Status Green Work with ACCESS partners to call off a common custodian Dec 2020 to June 2021 Green Complete transition to the new Custodian (if required) July 2021 to Sep 2021 Green

-framework

-Work with ACCESS partners to call off a December 2020 to June Future activity

-common custodian 2021

-Complete transition to the new Custodian July 2021 to September Future activity

-(if required) 2021

-3. Relevant Fund objectives

-3.1 To continually monitor and measure clearly-articulated objectives through business planning.

-- 4.1 The Pension Fund Committee approves the Annual Business Plan and Medium-Term Strategy every March for the upcoming year.
-The plan highlights the key activities of the Fund and the progress of these activities are reported through the Business Plan Update reports provided to the Pension Fund Committee and Pension Fund Board at every meeting. - 4.2 The risks associated with failing to monitor progress against the Business Plan have been captured in the Fund's risk register as detailed below:
+- 4. Relevant Fund objectives - 4.1 To continually monitor and measure clearly-articulated objectives through business planning. - 5.
+Risk Management - 5.1 The Pension Fund Committee approves the Annual Business Plan and Medium-Term Strategy every March for the upcoming year.
+The plan highlights the key activities of the Fund and the progress of these activities are reported through the Business Plan Update reports provided to the Pension Fund Committee and Pension Fund Board at every meeting.

+5.2 The risks associated with failing to monitor progress against the Business Plan have been captured in the Fund's risk register as detailed below:

-Risk No. Risk Residual risk rating 8 Those charged with the governance are unable to fulfil their responsibilities effectively Green 14 Failure to administer the scheme in line with regulations and guidance Green 16 Pension Fund objectives not defined and agreed Green
+Risk Risk Residual risk No. rating 8.
+Those charged with the governance are unable to fulfil their responsibilities effectively Green 14.
+Failure to administer the scheme in line with regulations and guidance Green 16.
+Pension Fund objectives not defined and agreed Green

-4.3 A full version of the Fund risk register can be found at the following link - Pension Fund Risk Register Hyperlink
+- 5.3 A full version of the Fund risk register can be found at the following link https://pensions.northamptonshire.gov.uk/app/uploads/2020/06/CPFRiskRegisterJune20.pdf - 6.
+Communication Implications

-Direct Communications The Business Plan Update will be

-presented to the Pension Fund Committee

-at each meeting.
+The Business Plan Update will be presented to the Pension Fund Committee and Pension Fund Board at each meeting.